F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

 #.
 You will confirm outbound access is now blocked from each the APP servers.
 You need to serial console into the app servers to ping from them.
 Screenshots and details below.

-From the Resource Group pick either app1 or app2
+    - From the Resource Group pick either app1 or app2

     .. image:: ./images/console2.png

-In the left pane, select Serial Console, if the image is like below you need to enable Boot Diagnostics
+    - In the left pane, select Serial Console, if the image is like below you need to enable Boot Diagnostics

     .. image:: ./images/console4.png

-Select Disaster Recovery to enable the serial console and the storage account
+    - Select Disaster Recovery to enable the serial console and the storage account

     .. image:: ./images/console3.png

-Select Boot Diagnostics
+    - Select Boot Diagnostics

     .. image:: ./images/console5.png

-The select the storage account for your Resource Group
+    - Then select the storage account for your Resource Group

     .. image:: ./images/console6.png

-    Back to Serial Console
+    - Back to Serial Console

     .. image:: ./images/console7.png

     .. image:: ./images/console8.png

-    Now test the blocking configuration
+    - Now test the blocking configuration

     .. code-block:: shell